-Tip #1 – Contrary to popular belief, you don't need to carry a balance to improve your credit.
-What’s reported to the credit bureaus is the balance on your statement each month, regardless of whether you pay it in full or not.
+Tip #1 – Contrary to popular belief, you don't need to carry a balance to improve credit.
+What's reported to the credit bureaus is the monthly statement balance, regardless of whether you pay in full or not.

 Tip #2 – Having a high balance is not better.
 A small portion of your credit score is based on what percentage of your available credit limit you are using.
 It's best to never use more than 30% of your credit limit at any given time, according to advice given by FICO.

 Tip #3 – After your card is open, setting up automatic e-payments is recommended.
 That ensures payments will always be on-time.

 Capital One® Secured MasterCard®

 Many of our readers and forum members have shared their experiences of having used this card to successfully rebuild their credit.
 The Capital One Secured MasterCard has proven itself to be an effective tool at rebuilding credit, as evidenced by the many stories in our card forum section.
 This card also offers solid value to those with little credit history or bad credit.
 It comes with a very reasonable annual fee of only $29 and there are no application or processing fees.
 You can start with a minimum security deposit as low as $49, $99 or $200 (based on your credit).
 Best of all, if you manage your account and credit responsibly, you may earn credit limit increases, without having to increase the deposit.

 - Build credit with responsible use